-A laboratory information system (LIS) is a computer software that processes, stores and manages data for laboratories to complete tests and orders.
-Laboratory decision makers use LIS systems to improve on their day-to-day workflow and reduce the amount of resources necessary to complete orders.
-LIS software improves the efficiency and throughput of testing for a variety of testing departments including, hematology, pharmacogenomics, toxicology, chemistry, pathology, immunology, microbiology, and more.
+A laboratory information system (LIS) is a computer software that processes, stores and manages data to complete tests and orders.
+Laboratory decision makers use LIS systems to improve on their day-to-day laboratory management and workflow.
+This reduces the amount of human resources necessary to complete orders and increases accuracy of testing.
+LIS software improves tracking of lab inventory and throughput of testing for a variety of testing departments including, hematology, pharmacogenomics, toxicology, chemistry, pathology, immunology, microbiology, and more.

 A laboratory information management system (LIMS) allows for the lab to track de-identified specimen data, typically in research labs, rather than track patients.
 In other words, these LIMS systems are used in facilities that require visualization of large amounts of de-identified specimen data to help them answer questions pertaining to their research.
 LIMS systems also typically have difficulty directly interfacing devices.
 Conversely, LIS systems can directly interface devices together.